ColbyCommunications/colby-navigation/README.md

 # colby-navigation [![Build Status](https://travis-ci.org/ColbyCommunications/colby-navigation.svg?branch=master)](https://travis-ci.org/ColbyCommunications/colby-navigation)

-Provides markup and styling common types of navigation menus and provides a simple API for the registration of repeatable menus through WordPress.
+Provides markup and styling for common types of navigation menus and provides a simple API for the registration of menus through WordPress.

 ## Register menus